Analysis of disability

 Most patients attend rehabilitation services because they have activities they cannot undertake as they would wish.
 The second common reason is troublesome symptoms, and I discuss the analysis of symptoms, and impairments, on another page.
 Thus, the study of disability is perhaps the essential skill needed by every rehabilitation expert.
 Most healthcare professionals will learn much about impairments in their undergraduate and early postgraduate training.
 Understanding disability and its place within the holistic biopsychosocial model of illness receive less emphasis in early training. (here)

 An activity is a behaviour undertaken to achieve a goal.
-Most people think that goals are physical, such as walking, getting dressed, or doing some work from the outside.
+Most people think that activities are physical, such as walking, getting dressed, or doing some work from the outside, all aimed at a physical goal.
 Communicating and solving puzzles or problems are also activities, albeit ones that require little muscular activity.
-There is usually an apparent, externally measurable immediate goal or outcome that a clinician can, in principle, measure.
-For example, a person might dress slowly or well, achieve the works tasks, solve a puzzle, or communicate their wish to buy marshmallows successfully.
+The goals are less tangible, no less critical, easily judged as achieved or otherwise by the patient, and, in principle, can also be measured.

-However, there is much more to undertaking an activity than achieving the apparent and immediate practical goal.
+Moreover, there is much more to undertaking an activity than achieving the apparent and immediate practical goal.
 There is meaning attached to activities both by the person and by others.
-Succeeding in dressing well without help and looking smart means that I am independent and careful about my looks, whereas dressing slowly, with clothes that need washing and leaving buttons undone, suggests I have problems and need support.
-Similarly, undertaking a work task carelessly and slowly suggests I have problems, whereas completing the task ahead of schedule and at a high standard indicates a desire to help.
+Succeeding in dressing well without help and looking smart means that I am independent and careful about my looks.
+However, dressing slowly, with clothes that need washing and leaving buttons undone, suggests I need help and support.
+Similarly, undertaking a work task carelessly and slowly means I have issues, whereas completing the task ahead of schedule and at a high standard indicates a desire to help.

-Put another way, people undertaking an activity are often also playing a role, and other people may also interpret their performance as indicating a position.
-Attaching social meaning to actions is true for everyone at all times.
-Suppose I sit behind a desk and ask a person a series of questions about what they have been doing and why I might be a doctor exploring a person’s rehabilitation problems or a police detective looking for criminal activity or motivation.
+Put another way, people undertaking an activity are often also enacting a role, and other people may also interpret their performance as indicating a position.
+Attaching social meaning to actions is always true for everyone.
+Suppose I sit behind a desk and ask a person what they have been doing and why.
+I could be a doctor exploring a person’s rehabilitation problems or a police detective looking for criminal activity or motivation.
 The content will be similar; the context indicates what the roles are.

-When analysing a disability, it is crucial to think much more broadly and consider what a behaviour means and allow for the powerful effect of context on the activity being observed or asked about.
+In summary, when analysing a disability, it is crucial to think much more broadly, consider what behaviour means, and allow for the powerful effect of context on the activity being observed or asked about.

 A systematic approach

 To approach a problem systematically, you need a ‘system’ that provides a logical and comprehensive framework so that you are sure to consider all essential aspects.
-The obvious framework in all rehabilitation is the biopsychosocial model of illness, and it is very successful in enabling a systematic approach.
+The framework in all rehabilitation is the biopsychosocial model of illness, which successfully enables a systematic approach.

 However, the biopsychosocial model only gives a general structure, with eight separate domains, and often a more detailed framework is needed.
-For example, within the domains of pathology and impairment, the biomedical model of illness system is sound, structuring disease and symptoms and signs around the body’s anatomy and physiology.
+For example, within pathology and impairment, the systematic approach based on the biomedical model of illness is sound, structuring disease and symptoms and signs around the body’s anatomy and physiology.